normanb/CS-Map/Dictionaries/Canada/ReadMe.txt

 folder hierarchy, preferably at Canada (this is the same directory where this ReadMe.txt file was installed) and name it “Ntv2_0.gsb”.

-For CS-MAP 12.02 or earlier:
-3. Open the file Nad27ToNad83.gdc (located in the same directory as the coordinate system dictionary files) with some text editor program such as Notepad.
-Find the section labeled "CANADA SPECIFIC NOTES."
-Delete the initial "#" symbol from the line that begins:
-#.\Canada\Ntv2_0.gsb

-For CS-MAP 13.00  or later:
 3. You will need to modify the definition of the Geodetic Transformation named "NAD27_to_NAD83" as defined in the dictionary source file named "GeodeticTransform.asc".
 Essentially you will need to edit that definition to